 IF THAT IS THE CASE, PLEASE DON'T DELAY AND REACH OUT TODAY.

 Fathers are also at an increased risk of developing paternal postpartum depression when the mother is also experiencing depression.
 When both parents are experiencing postpartum depression (also known as dual postpartum depression), there is a strong negative impact of the overall familial unit.
 Research indicates that babies are less likely to be breastfed and less likely to be put to sleep on their backs when a family is experiencing dual postpartum depression.
 Verbal developmental delays in children has also been associated with untreated dual postpartum depression.

-Untreated paternal postpartum depression can also have an impact on the bond you build with your child and it is associated with increased incidents of spanking and an increase in diagnoses of emotional issues, hyperactivity disorders and social problems in the child in elementary school.
+Untreated paternal postpartum depression can also have an impact on the bond you build with your child and it is associated with increased incidents of spanking and an increase in diagnoses of emotional issues, hyperactivity disorders and social problems elementary school children.

-Whether you as a father are experiencing depression or you are simply unsure of how to support your partner who may have postpartum depression herself, counseling is a very effective way to get help as a new parent.
+Whether you are a father experiencing depression or anxiety or you are simply unsure of how to support your partner who may have postpartum depression herself, counseling is a very effective way to get help as a new parent.
 The unfortunate situation, however, is that most dads are unable to see that they are depressed or are unwilling to get help if they recognize there is an issue.